jsapolu99/jsapolu99.github.io/projects/vrsuit.md

   <img width="200px" src="../img/vrsuit/EC6661AA-F450-4C7F-BAF3-C4E0B0E23722.jpeg" class="img-thumbnail" >
 </div>

-Over the summer of 2021, I was part of a research team at Leeward community college.
+Over the summer of 2021, I was part of a research team at Leeward Community College.
 Our goal was to develop and build a functional full body motion capture suit for use in virtual reality.

 ## My Responsibilities:
 My assignment involved the development of a Python program on the Raspberry Pi, responsible for interpreting data from sensors and transmitting it to the client computer.
 The objective was to facilitate the rendering of movement within the Unity Engine.